Skip to main content

 What Are Agents?

 Agents are workers that execute tasks.
-They can be versioned just like components:
+They live in logic/ because they require Worker rebuilds:

 • Pre-built agents (scraper, validator, RAG, HITL)